-Selling a product lower than the standard retail price is labelled as price dumping amongst the domestic market.
+Price dumping is the act of selling a product lower than the standard retail price in a particular domestic market.

 This situation often happens to businesses that sell or distribute its products through multi-layered agents or resellers.
-Continually, agents and resellers rather sell the products at a lower price than the standard retail price to reduce its stocks or to gain higher commission and power within the pool of sellers.
+These agents and resellers rather sell the products at a lower price than the standard retail price to reduce their stocks or to gain higher commission and power within the pool of sellers.

-Subsequently, agents playing by the book will tend to leave and the business owner itself will get affected by having lesser agents or resellers to sell its products, but most importantly, the product and brand's image will be largely affected.
+Subsequently, agents who are selling at retail prices may leave due to the difficulty in competing with the lower prices hence harder for them to close sales as well as the perceived unfairness in competition.
+The business owner himself will get affected by having lesser agents or resellers to sell his products, but most importantly, the product and brand's image will be largely affected.

 Imagine products being priced differently in local supermarkets and on an e-commerce website.